 Class I: Preventive care including routine cleanings every six months, fluoride treatments, and dental sealants.
 This class may also include diagnostic services like x-rays, space maintainers, and oral evaluations.

 Class II: Basic restorative care such as root canals and fillings.

 Class III: More advanced restorative procedures like crowns, bridges, and dentures.

 Most dental insurance policies operate under a “100-80-50” coverage model.
-This means that class I services are covered in full, class II are covered at 80 percent, and class III procedures are covered at a 50% rate.
+This means that preventive services are covered in full, basic services are covered at 80%, and major procedures are covered at a 50% rate.

 Advantages of No Waiting Periods

 There are two distinct advantages to having affordable dental insurance plan with no waiting period, particularly if an immediate procedure is needed.